pimoroni/enviroplus-python/README.md

 # Installing

-You're best using the git clone / install.sh method if you want all of the UART serial configuration for the PMS5003 particulate matter sensor to run automatically.
+You're best using the "One-line" install method if you want all of the UART serial configuration for the PMS5003 particulate matter sensor to run automatically.

 ## One-line (Installs from GitHub)